Dr3dNuX/StringToBin/README.md

 # StringToBin
-This is a repo that contains the script used to convert a sting to binary
+A python script used to convert a string to binary.

 How to use this software.